StefanJMU/MonotoneNeuralNetwork/README.md

 ## Use cases

-Regression with monotonic constraints (isotonic regression) can be a useful way of incorporating a priori knowledge of a problem domain into the regression approach to avoid semantically degenerative fitting.
+Regression with monotonic constraints (isotonic regression) can be a useful way of incorporating a priori knowledge of a problem domain into the regression approach, in order to avoid semantically degenerative fitting.
 Using a neural network structure allows the end-to-end learning of monotonic mappings between data ranges as subcomponent in larger neural network models.